syncfusion-content/windowsforms-docs/WindowsForms/Upgrade/upgrade-syncfusion-winforms-nuget-packages.md

     ![Winform NuGet Upgrade](images/MultipleNuGetUpgrade.png)

-## Upgrade NuGet packages through Dotnet (.NET) CLI
+## Upgrade NuGet packages through .NET CLI

-There is no distinct command for the update procedure in the Dotnet CLI.
-Unless you specify the package version, Dotnet CLI installs the latest version of the Syncfusion WinForms NuGet packages when you use the dotnet add package command.
+There is no distinct command for the update procedure in the .NET CLI.
+Unless you specify the package version, .NET CLI installs the latest version of the Syncfusion WinForms NuGet packages when you use the dotnet add package command.

 To specify a version, add the -v parameter: